ekrim/ekrim.github.io/index.md

       // Phase 1: Start computing - show thread output and initial registers statusText.text("One thread's output: accumulate outer products in registers");

-      threadCSquare
+      // C block should already be visible from phase 0, just ensure it's at 0.3 threadCSquare
         .attr("opacity", 0.7);